Comedian Bob Newhart, deadpan master of sitcoms and phone monologues, dies at 94

 Two later series were comparative duds: “Bob,” in 1992-93, and “George & Leo,” 1997-98.
 Though nominated several times, he never won an Emmy for his sitcom work.
 “I guess they think I’m not acting.
 That it’s just Bob being Bob,” he sighed.

 Over the years, Newhart also appeared in several movies, usually in comedic roles.
 Among them: “Catch 22,” “In and Out,” “Legally Blonde 2” and “Elf,” as the diminutive dad of adopted full-size son Will Ferrell.
-More recent work included “Horrible Bosses” and the TV series “The Librarians,” “The Big Bang Theory” and “Young Sheldon.
+More recent work included “Horrible Bosses” and the TV series “The Librarians,” “The Big Bang Theory” — which won him his only Emmy — and “Young Sheldon.”

 Newhart married Virginia Quinn, known to friends as Ginny, in 1964, and remained with her until her death in 2023.
 They had four children: Robert, Timothy, Jennifer and Courtney.
 Newhart was a frequent guest of Johnny Carson’s and liked to tease the thrice-divorced “Tonight” host that at least some comedians enjoyed long-term marriages.
 He was especially close with fellow comedian and family man Don Rickles, whose raucous insult humor clashed memorably with Newhart’s droll understatement.